 Managers need to provide information about the job level and whether the role would need to be done by a senior manager, intern, hourly worker, or a different employee classification.
 Additionally, you need to work with HR to discover your turnover rate.
 The past rate needs to be taken into consideration to forecast how many staff will be leaving the company within the next year.

-If you are a new business and do not have the information on turnover rates, you can look at the industry average for a business just like yours, then use it as a basis to work out your own turnover rate.
+If you are a new business and do not have the information on turnover rates, you can look at the industry average for a business just like yours, then use it as a basis to work out your own turnover rate in your recruiting budget template.
 This will enable you to create a contingency budget to account for people who will leave your company and how much will be needed to replace them.

 As an example of working out your turnover rate, if your business has 200 people and you want to hire 50 more, with no turnover your total employee count will be 250 at year end.
 However, if you believe you will have a 10% turnover rate, you would have to hire 20 more people before the year's over.
 Therefore, you need to include in your recruitment budget the amount needed to hire 20 more staff.